bd05/bd05.github.io/_posts/2017-01-09-jekyll-gotchas.markdown

 ![harvest moon mining]({{ site.url }}/img/harvest_moon_mining.jpg){: .center-image }

+I remember reading somewhere in the Jekyll documentation a snippet wherein the writer seemed to really grieve the use of Liquid templating in Jekyll.
+They called it something like Jekyll's biggest drawback, and lamented that Jekyll must use it for security reasons.
+I quite like Liquid templating so far, on the contrary.
+I think it makes code look nice n' sleek, and didn't have too much trouble picking it up.
+Maybe I just haven't tried to do too many things with it yet though, haha.

-Anyhow, I'll update this post the more I use Jekyll.
+Anyways, I'll update this post the more I use Jekyll.
 These are just some things that gave me some head scratchin' at first.

 [chocolatey-link]: https://chocolatey.org/install